streathamchess/streathamchess.github.io/about/venues.md

 <a name="whitelion"></a>

-### Chess at the White Lion
+### Chess at Streatham Library and the White Lion

 {% include image.html url="/assets/photos/wl-group-rapidplay.jpg" description="One of the rapidplay tournaments we hold for members of our White Lion chess group." %}

-You can play chess at the [White Lion bar](http://whitelion.org.uk/) on Tuesday evenings throughout the year from 5.00 pm till late.
-The White Lion is located [here](https://goo.gl/maps/rlRcp) at 232/234 Streatham High Road, SW16 1BB.
-We play in the main bar and also in the Stables area at the rear of the premises.

-It’s not necessary to be a paid-up member of Streatham & Brixton Chess Club to participate – everyone is welcome and you won’t have to pay any subscriptions or fees.
-Beginners can join in, and juniors too if they are accompanied by an adult.
+You can play chess at Streatham Library every Tuesday throughout the year.
+We meet in the Mark Bennett Community Centre from 4.30 to 7.30 pm and players of all ages and abilities are welcome, including beginners.
+Children under 10 can join us between 5.00 and 6.00 but they must be accompanied by an adult.
+There is nothing to pay and you don't have to be a member of Streatham & Brixton Chess Club to participate.

 Strong players often drop by for a few games of blitz chess and several of our Tuesday regulars also play for our league teams.
 There are rapidplay competitions and other opportunities to take part in.

-Why not come along to one of our sessions – we’ll be delighted to see you.
+After 7.30 you will usually find us at the [White Lion bar](http://whitelion.org.uk/) where we often carry on playing till late.
+The White Lion is located [here](https://goo.gl/maps/rlRcp) at 232/234 Streatham High Road, SW16 1BB.